 LAURIE A. RISTINO, ESQ.

-Prior to joining the faculty at Vermont Law School, Laurie practiced environmental law at the United States Department of Agriculture (USDA) in Washington, D.C. for twenty years, advising both the Forest Service and Natural Resources Conservation Service on myriad environmental issues and serving in various leadership positions.
+Prior to joining the faculty at Vermont Law School, Laurie practiced environmental law for twenty years at the United States Department of Agriculture (USDA) in Washington, D.C., advising both the Forest Service and Natural Resources Conservation Service on myriad environmental issues and serving in various leadership positions.
 During her tenure with the USDA, Laurie helped preserve private lands in nearly every state in the Union.

 Laurie holds a B.A. from the University of Michigan, a J.D. from the University of Iowa, an M.P.A. from George Mason University, and a Certificate in Executive Leadership from American University.